 Need to know

-- Facilities Two spa treatment rooms, gym, free WiFi throughout, valet parking.
-In rooms: LCD TVs, Denon DVD/CD with iPod dock, French press, Ploh bed linen, rain showers and deep oak soaking tubs in bathrooms.
+Two spa treatment rooms, gym, free WiFi throughout, valet parking.
+In rooms: LCD TVs, Denon DVD/CD with iPod dock, French press coffee, Ploh bed linen, rain showers, free minibar, Appelles bath products and deep oak soaking tubs in bathrooms.

-- Poolside The hotel has a 20-metre pool lined in striking stainless steel and illuminated with a ceiling of tiny lights.
+The hotel has a 22-metre pool lined in striking stainless steel and illuminated with a ceiling of tiny lights.